AksuCode/simple_snake_game/README.md

 ## Description

-This is a very simple snake game.
+This is a very simple and crude snake game in order to get the initial steps with SDL2.

 ## Build and Run